jamesmacaulay/elm-graphql/README.md

         query [] (extractField "user" [] user)
 ```

-The `Op` type can represent both query and mutation operations, it lets you do two important things:
+The `Op` type can represent both query and mutation operations.
+It lets you do two important things:

   * generate GraphQL request documents to send to the server, and
   * decode JSON responses from the server.